infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

-3. The search function can be used to find any airport or waypoint in the database as well as any latitude/longitude coordinate.
+3. The search function can be used to find any airport or waypoint in the database

    Tip

-   : If you already have a route you want to fly, paste the route into the search function and it will automatically be populated into you Flight Plan.
+   : If you already have a route you want to fly, paste the route into the search function and it will automatically be populated into you Flight Plan (this can also include latitude/longitude coordinates)

-4. You can tap any fix/airport/navigation aid on the map and add this to your Flight Plan using the &#39;+&#39; symbol.
-If you tap the symbol next to this, it will perform a &#39;direct to&#39; function and wipe all of your flight plan and go directly to the waypoint selected.
+4. You can tap any fix/airport/navigation aid on the map and add this to your Flight Plan using the "+" symbol.
+If you tap the symbol next to this, it will perform a "direct to" function and wipe all of your flight plan and go directly to the waypoint selected

-5. In the bottom right of the screen is settings, center screen and zoom in/out functions.
+5. In the bottom right of the screen are the settings, center screen and zoom in/out functions.
 Additionally, you can cycle the display between just the Map, Flight Plan, or both displayed.
-The customize your display, the settings available are shown below:
+To customize your display, the settings below are available:

 | Setting               | What it does                                                 |
 | --------------------- | ------------------------------------------------------------ |